 Gorton's Solution with Humic and Fulvic acids$12.98

-Before you start reading on the review, I would like to disclaim that I get no commission out of this product.
+Before reading the review, I would like to disclaim that I get no commission from this product.
 Gorton’s representative got in touch with me to try their product.
 In return, I write an unbiased review to share with you.

 Gorton’s Solution is a liquid plant growth enhancer that amends soil while maximizing the health and growth of plants.
 It is not a fertilizer, yet it helps plants use fertilizer products more efficiently.Gorton’s site

-If you want to learn more about the company and the product, you may visit their site here.
+If you want to learn more about the company and the product, you may visit their site http://www.gortonsolution.com/.

 The difference between fertilizer and a soil amendment?